 According to this morning’s newspapers, Gov. Corzine apologized, saying, “I set a very bad example.”

 But the governor’s offense wasn’t setting a bad example.
 His offense was acting as though he were above the law.
-And by invoking the word example, Gov. Corzine reveals the attitude that he is above the people whom he serves.

 Citizens of a Constitutional republic don’t need “leaders” to set good automotive examples from above.
 We need public servants who pass and enforce Constitutional laws that secure our rights and who realize that they are beholden to the people and obliged to obey those same laws.